Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 Fade-Resistance

-Though you’ve probably repainted walls inside your home (or had a professional paint them), you probably didn’t do it because your indoor paint was fading.
-You likely repainted indoor walls because they started looking dingy or you just wanted a change.
+Though you’ve probably repainted walls inside your home (or had a professional tackle the job), you probably didn’t do it because your indoor paint was fading.
+You likely repainted indoor walls because they started looking dingy, or you just wanted a change of pace.

-But with the exterior of a home, fading is one of the main reasons for painting the outside of a home.
+But with the exterior of a home, fading is one of the primary reasons for repainting.
 The strong UV rays of the sun are the main culprit for fading, and even the best exterior paints will fade eventually.
 (Most exterior paints resist fading for five to seven years.)

 For this reason, exterior paints use non-organic pigments that help the color last longer and resist fading.
 True, these non-organic chemicals are harsh and have intense odors.
 But since they are used outdoors where airflow is plentiful, the fumes dissipate quickly and easily without any need to worry about inhaling harmful fumes.